Relintai/pandemonium_engine_docs/usage/physics/ray-casting.md

 Accessing space
 ---------------

-Godot physics runs by default in the same thread as game logic, but may be set to run on a separate thread to work more efficiently.
+Pandemonium physics runs by default in the same thread as game logic, but may be set to run on a separate thread to work more efficiently.
 Due to this, the only time accessing space is safe is during the `Node._physics_process()`